Click here to view department information.

 Professional Development and Education Outreach

-The Office of Professional Development and Educational Outreach, 410D Pawley Hall, (248) 370-3040 or (248) 209-2460, or oakland.edu/pd, coordinates off-campus courses, certificates, distance/on-line learning, and other programs for teachers, school administrators, counselors, career changers, human resource personnel, workforce development specialists and training and development professionals.
-As an outreach unit of the School of Education and Human Services, the office creates partnerships with organizations desiring university credit or continuing education units for staff development programs.
+The Office of Professional Development and Educational Outreach, 410D Pawley Hall, (248) 370-3040 or (248) 209-2460, or oakland.edu/pd, collaborates with academic departments in coordinating and maketing off-campus courses, certificates, distance/on-line learning, and other programs for teachers, school administrators, counselors, career changers, human resource personnel, workforce development specialists and training and development professionals.
+As an outreach unit of the School of Education and Human Services, the office builds partnerships with organizations desiring university credit or continuing education units for staff development programs.
 SEHS Professional Development also has offices at Oakland Schools in Waterford and the Macomb Intermediate School District in Clinton Township.

 Professional development staff also provides consulting services, staff training and training materials in career development and leadership for career development personnel working in agencies, business and industry, government and education.